A-Z of Student Services

 Robert Pote, Director

-The ConnCAP/Upward Bound/Excel programs provide motivation and academic skill development for low-income, minority and first-generation middle and high school students to prepare them for future educational endeavors.
-An academically intensive six-week summer program serves to advance the students' academic skills, while promoting their personal growth through extracurricular experiences.
+The Excel, Danbury Public Schools Collaborative, Upward Bound, and ConnCAP programs provide motivation and academic skill development for low-income, minority, and first-generation middle and high school students to prepare them for future educational endeavors.
+An academically intensive six-week summer program serves to advance the students’ academic skills, while promoting their personal growth through extracurricular experiences.
 The ultimate goal of the programs is to help students achieve their academic goals of admission and completion of a post-secondary education.
+These programs are year-round serving approximately 110 Danbury Public School students in grades 7 to 12.

 Recreation, Intramurals and Club Sports

-The Recreation Department at Western is dedicated to providing the campus community with a multitude of recreational activities to encourage physical fitness and promote a positive well-being.
-For up-to-date information, please visit our website, wcsu.edu/recreation.
+The Recreation Department at WCSU is dedicated to providing the campus community with a multitude of recreational activities to encourage physical fitness and promote a positive well-being.
+For up-to-date information, please visit our website.

 Old Main 102

 The shuttle operates seven days a week during the fall and spring semesters.
-For the most current shuttle schedule and holiday schedule, visit the website indicated above.
-Download the Doublemap app to see real time information about the shuttle location and shuttle alerts.
+For the most current shuttle schedule and holiday schedule, visit the shuttle website.
 When classes are cancelled for an entire day due to inclement weather, the shuttle does not operate.
 If classes are delayed, the shuttle will begin one hour before classes begin.
 If classes are cancelled, the shuttle will operate for one hour after classes are cancelled.

 Office of the Vice President